Skip to content

 Open metadata and governance manifesto

 • The maintenance of metadata must be automated to scale to the sheer volumes and variety of data involved in modern business.
-Similarly, metadata should be used to drive the governance of data and create a business-friendly logical interface to the data landscape.
+Similarly, metadata should be used to drive the exploitation of data and create a business-friendly logical interface to the data landscape.

 • The availability of metadata management must become ubiquitous across all data platforms, regardless of deployment environment, so that the processing engines on these platforms can rely on its availability and build capability around it.